Siriusmart/merlin/docs/src/features/coords/find.md

 ### Search for a category

-Search of a category using its unique name.
+List entries in a category.

 ```sh
 .find category